Valemos/point_cloud_sphere_cut/README.md

 [Volume](./include/Volume.hpp) is a virtual object, which can be used with PointCloud instance to find intersections at grid nodes.

-It contains the member function `Volume::GetInternalPoints` It must return all points inside an object lying on global grid.
+It contains the member function which returns all points inside an object lying on global grid.
-Function is implemented and optimized of each object separately.

 ### SphereLinearMotion